prebid/prebid.github.io/prebid-mobile/pbm-api/android/code-integration-android.md

 ### Build framework from source

-After [cloning the repo](https://github.com/prebid/prebid-mobile-android), use Terminal or another command line tool, change to the root directory and run:
+After [cloning the repo](https://github.com/prebid/prebid-mobile-android), use Terminal or another command line tool to change to the root directory and run:

 ```
 scripts/buildPrebidMobile.sh
 ```

-to output the PrebidMobile framework for Android.
+This will output the PrebidMobile framework for Android.

 ## Initialize SDK

 {% capture warning_note %}
-All integration examples for Android are written on `Kotlin`.
+All integration examples for Android are written in `Kotlin`.

-The corresponding Java code you can find in the [Demo Java](https://github.com/prebid/prebid-mobile-android/tree/master/Example/PrebidDemoJava) application
+The corresponding Java code can be found in the [Demo Java](https://github.com/prebid/prebid-mobile-android/tree/master/Example/PrebidDemoJava) application

 {% endcapture %}
 {% include /alerts/alert_warning.html content=warning_note %}

-Once you have a [Prebid Server](/prebid-mobile/prebid-mobile-getting-started.html), you will add 'account' info to the Prebid Mobile.
+Once you have a [Prebid Server](/prebid-mobile/prebid-mobile-getting-started.html), you will add the 'account' info to Prebid Mobile.
 For example, if you're using the AppNexus Prebid Server:

 ```
 PrebidMobile.setPrebidServerAccountId(YOUR_ACCOUNT_ID)